This is a sponsored post

 You can see above the really lovely texture of the tofu – crispy and spongy, soaking up all those lovely Thai flavours.

 I’ve recommended in the recipe that you press and cook the tofu first, then prepare the vegetables and sauce whilst your noodles are soaking, so everything is ready to throw into the wok or pan for just a few minutes of fast and hot cooking time.
-Make sure the table is set to eat these immediately – they are at their very best served straight from the pan, with a fresh squeeze of lime juice.
+Make sure the table is set to eat these immediately – these vegan pad thai noodles are at their very best served straight from the pan, with a fresh squeeze of lime juice.

-- 150 g extra firm tofu (I used Cauldron, found in the dairy aisle in supermarkets)
+- 150 g extra firm tofu (usually found in the dairy aisle in supermarkets)

-- coconut or groundnut oil for shallow frying
+- coconut or rapeseed oil for shallow frying

 - 200 g flat rice noodles